-Marine Liégeois, Foyer Notre-Dame des Sans-Abri, France
+Marine Liégeois, Foyer Notre-Dame des Sans-Abri.
+France

 The hiring of a site animator aims to create a dynamic of openness to the neighbourhood by bringing together local stakeholders around the project.

-With a communicative profile and experience in partnership building, he/she acts as an interface between life on the site and the outside world, creating inter-actor synergies around various activities and events.
+experience in partnership building, he/ she acts as an interface between life on the site and the outside world, creating interactor synergies around various activities and events.
 This role encourages the participation of residents in the project construction and on-site activities on one hand; and the involvement and participation of neighbours and local structures (associations, local authorities, social partners) in the project in order to make it a flagship welcoming place in the neighbourhood on the other hand.